 After completing the setup, you should check the site on the browser to make sure everything is working as expected.
 You can navigate through various sections in Cloudflare account to use other free options and get detailed analytics.
 For example, you can go to “Speed” section and test how much is the improvement in page loading speed after setup Cloudflare with your WordPress site.
 As you can see in the below screenshot, it shows 36% faster after setting up Cloudflare.

 Removing Cloudflare Setup

 There is no need to change CNAME records with free account setup.
-Similarly, you also no need to worry about setting up 301 redirects for you media files which is necessary when you have CNAME zones with provides like StackPath.
+Similarly, you also no need to worry about setting up 301 redirects for your media files which is necessary when you have CNAME zones with providers like StackPath.